solidi/writing/18-what-is-a-tech-lead-anyway.md

 **The brutality of being a tech lead is the demand for the individual's technical and management capability.** Even though companies have split these into two ladders, the role of tech lead has intractable attributes of both.
 It is impossible to separate.

-**The team can blaze a path in the lead's absence.** Whereas the real drama happens in one's head, the pure emotion of the group occurs in front of the tech leads eyes.
+**The team can blaze a path in the lead's absence.** Whereas the real drama happens in one's head, the pure emotion of the group occurs in front of the tech lead's eyes.
 The lead follows through it and guides.

 **They lead with a myriad of soft skills jujitsu**.
 With the technical tact unmatched.
 And if it all goes wrong, no worries.
 There are [marketing opportunities](https://www.youtube.com/channel/UC4xKdmAXFh4ACyhpiQ_3qBw).